PreethaSaha/Accessible_transit_planner/README.md

 It's not just useful for wheelchair users — people with strollers, seniors, or even travelers with heavy luggage benefit too.

+# How it works?

+ ### Load GTFS data
+  - Reads stops.txt, routes.txt, trips.txt, stop_times.txt from CTA's official GTFS feed.

+### Filter for rail services and find accessible stations

+- Selects only subway/metro services (route_type == 1) and filters stations with wheelchair_boarding == 1.

+### Color-code by Line

+- Displays stations and routes in classic CTA colors (Red, Blue, Green, etc.).
+Shared stations are highlighted in black.

+### Map generation

+ - Creates an interactive Folium map, displayed directly in Jupyter notebooks or other Python environments.

+### Real-time alerts

+ - Parse CTA API feeds to adjust suggested routes dynamically.